top of page

 Only 4 tickets per performance.
 Booking is available here via the events page.

-This unique immersive event will take place in 2 parts: a performance presented daily and a sound installation which will be presented immediately prior to the performance.
-The sound installation will also be open to the public between performances on selected dates details on this are provided at the bottom of this page.
+This unique immersive event takes place in 2 parts: a live physical theatre performance and a sound installation which will be presented immediately prior to the performance.

 Traversing the innocence of childhood memories from deep within his Grandfather’s House, juxtaposed against the chaos of the troubles in Northern Ireland during the 70’s, 80’s and 90’s, Fermanagh based choreographer and performer Dylan Quinn explores his experiences of growing up in a place of conflict.